 Now that your tax return has been filed, you’re likely ready to put taxes out of your mind until next year.
 But wait!
 If you want to maximize your tax refund next year, here are some things you can do now:

-- Look for a better job If your goal is to find a better paying job this year, Uncle Sam is on your side.
+- Look for a better job.
+If your goal is to find a better paying job this year, Uncle Sam is on your side.
 You may be able to deduct the cost of job-hunting travel, meals, telephone calls, resume preparation, career counseling, and employment agencies, if they exceed two percent of your income, regardless of whether you actually change jobs.

-- Learn something new Maybe you want to learn a new career, update your skills in your existing career, or study a subject you are interested in just for the heck of it!
+- Learn something new.
+Maybe you want to learn a new career, update your skills in your existing career, or study a subject you are interested in just for the heck of it!
 No matter your motivation, if your income is moderate, you are eligible for the Lifetime Learning Credit as well as college credits.
 You can claim a tax credit of 20% of your tuition expenses, up to $2,000 in tax credits.
 You don’t need to be on track for a degree – the cost of any class that you take at the college level is eligible for the tax credit.
 Don’t worry about knowing these tax laws.
 TurboTax will ask you simple questions and figure out the education tax credit or deduction you are eligible for.

-- Clean out your closets and donate to charity In addition to creating new space in your life, you can take a quick tax deduction for the thrift store value of household goods that you no longer use or books and magazines you give to the library.
+- Clean out your closets and donate to charity.
+In addition to creating new space in your life, you can take a quick tax deduction for the fair value(or thrift shop value) of household goods that you no longer use or books and magazines you give to the library.
 TurboTax ItsDeductible can help you accurately value and track your charitable donations.